How to Learn From Your Mistakes: 7 Steps to Growth

 Mistakes are a sign that what we’re doing now isn’t working.
 They force us to look more closely at our situation and the choices we’re making, and come up with a new way of working.

 Very few things are as bad as we think.
 Mistakes are the tangible manifestation of our worst fears and hang-ups - and usually, they work out just fine.
-When we confront our deepest worries and survive, we gain faith in our ability and capacity.
+When confronting our deepest worries and surviving, we gain faith in our ability and capacity.

 No good story starts with all the things that went to plan.
-When we make mistakes, we add richness and colour to our personal narrative, giving us interesting examples to draw on when we talk to other people.
+When we make mistakes, we add richness and colour to our personal narrative, giving us interesting examples to draw on when talking to others.

 When we experience the uncomfortable consequences of our errors, we store that information in a real and tangible way.
 Our brains are wired to avoid pain and discomfort, so it automatically searches for ways to avoid feeling that bad again.

 Success can be dangerous.
-It makes us complacent and can lead to us taking things for granted, or overestimating our own abilities.
-Mistakes are a useful reminder that no matter how well we’ve done, we’ve always got room to grow.
+It makes us complacent and can lead to us taking things for granted or overestimating our own abilities.
+Mistakes are a useful reminder that no matter how well we’ve done, we have room to grow.

 Negative experiences are a more powerful catalyst for change than positive ones.
 When things are going well, it’s much easier to embrace the familiarity of the status quo and defer change.
 The immediacy and intensity of recovering from a mistake pushes us to take action sooner.

 We do the things we do for a reason - good, bad and ugly.
-Every habit, behaviour or tendency has developed in response our environment and experiences, which is fine… until it isn’t.
-When we examine our motivations and patterns, we gain a deeper understanding of who we are and who we'd like to be.
+Every habit, behaviour or tendency has developed in response to our environment and experiences, which is fine… until it isn’t.
+Examining our motivations and patterns gives us a deeper understanding of who we are and who we'd like to be.

 When we’re faced with losing something important, we get clarity about our priorities.
 When we make a mistake that threatens something valuable, we get a fresh perspective on what needs to come first.